kobapan/search.el/README.md

 ## Installation

-Add kokopelli.el to your load path
+Add search.el to your load path
 Add your .emacs

 (load "search")